javadoug/swizzle-params/README.md

     "mask: true" will prevent the value from being saved to the disk and thus will always prompt the user to enter it.

-    "regex: {msg: regex}"" will validate the user input.
+    "regex: {msg: regex}" will validate the user input.

 To store your swizzle stack param values outside of source control, you can use the `--file` flags.